What comes to mind when you read the term ‘cleaner technologies?’

 Do you think of the end product or service, and how it has been engineered to have little negative effect on the environment?

-There may be improvements to the energy efficiency, the impact on the ecosystem, or the sustainable use of the resources used.
+There may be improvements to energy efficiency, the impact on the ecosystem, or the sustainable use of the resources used.

-‘Clean technologies’ are very important as they provide relief to natural resources, for example, wind turbines to generate electricity through wind power.
+‘Clean technologies’ are very important as they provide relief to natural resources, for example, wind turbines generate electricity through wind power.